craigwongva/gs-kibana/README.md

 (TODO: Move this into venicegeo.)
 4. `./cf-kibana <stackname> <space> <guipassword>`

+   * stackname: This is the name of the stack that will be permanent in the AWS Console, e.g. gsn-kibana-int.
+   * space: This should be `dev`, `int`, `test`, `stage` or `prod`.
+   * guipassword: This is the password that our internal staff use to access Kibana.

    This bash script will determine some variable values and then launch CloudFormation.

    CloudFormation will create a new EC2 instance, and will use userdata to install Kibana/nginx.